henrylawson/henrylawson.net/website/_posts/2015-08-10-design-in-software.markdown

 readable.

 The quote above is a good reminder that what we really need to design for is something that preserves our ability to change it.
-I have learnt this the hard way.
+I have learned this the hard way.
 More times than I'd like to admit, I've refactored to a solution that is more difficult to change than if it was just left untouched.